genaroibc/clippitt/README.md

 ## 📜 Description

-A tool to create shorts for TikTok and Youtube shorts uploading a Twitch clip URL.
+A tool to create shorts for TikTok, Reels and Youtube shorts uploading a Twitch clip URL.

 This project is part of the Cloud Create 2023 hackathon.